GrisuProjects/MyWebsite/GUIDE.md

 This guide will bring you through all my coding standards and my modularity system.
 It wants to help anybody who wants to distribute and/or learn from my creations and is part of every repository I make.
 On the bottom of each page there is a reference in which I will explain all resources I have used.
 It will teach you the idea behind things I made as short as possible.
-Improvements are always welcome at https://github.com/GrisuProjects/MyWebsite
+Improvements are always welcome at [my GitHub page.](https://github.com/GrisuProjects/MyWebsite)
 I am am sure you wanna code as fast as possible so let's start right in:

-THE SYNTHAX
+# THE SYNTHAX

   Short indroduction into my synthax.

-  GENERAL
+  ## GENERAL

   * No leading spaces
   * Use blank lines to indicate blocks of related code
   * Use spaces as indentations, not tabs

-  CSS/SCSS
+  ## CSS/SCSS

     * Use two spaces for indentation
     * Make spaces before {} and after :
     * Use enough lines, don't squeeze too many things in one line
       - Example
+        '''css
         body {
           font-size: 100%;
         }
+        '''

-  HTML
+  ## HTML

     * Use two spaces for indentation
     * After large related blocks of code make an empty line
     * Use enough lines, don't squeeze too many things in one line
       - Example
+      '''HTML
       <p>
         Some text.
       </p>
+      '''

-  JavaScript
+  ## JavaScript

     * Use four spaces for indentation
     * For all rules submit your file to jslint.com or look at my JS file
-      - Example

-  THE STRUCTURE
+# THE STRUCTURE

   Short introduction into my file rules.

-    GENERAL
+  ## GENERAL

       * There is always a copyright notice on top of each file.

-    CSS/SCSS
+  ## CSS/SCSS

     * The code is divided into sections for better readability
       - There are 4 major ones

-          ) General tag declarations (not section specific)
+        1. General tag declarations (not section specific)
-            - like body, h2, a, ...
+          - like 'body', 'h2', 'a', ...
-            - NOT: .class, #id, .class h2, ...
+          - NOT: '.class', '#id', '.class h2', ...

-          ) header section
+        2. header section
-          ) main section
+        3. main section
-          ) footer section
+        4. footer section

       Except the first section mentioned above all other sections are outsourced from the index.scss file for better readability.

     * More sections are mediaPortrait and mediaLandscape
-        - These are divided with a line of this : /*=======[...]=======*/
+      - These are divided with a line of this : '/*=======[...]=======*/''

-    HTML
+  ## HTML

     * Divide related blocks of code (like the CSS/SCSS sections) by blank lines